bdlukaa/native_admob_flutter/README.md

 ## ⚠️WARNING⚠️
 - This is NOT production ready.
 You may find some issues
-- Hot reload is NOT supported while building your layouts, neither changing them dynamically
+- iOS is NOT supported

 # Platform setup